 PROXY_API_KEY for that Tenant Security Proxy.
 This API_KEY is produced when generating a new Tenant Security Proxy configuration within the Configuration Broker and is unique to each configuration.
 As the Tenant Security Proxy is a Docker container running in your infrastructure, you are responsible for hosting it at a location that is accessible by your application.

-TenantSecurityKMSClient client = TenantSecurityKMSClient.create(PROXY_DOMAIN, PROXY_API_KEY)
+TenantSecurityClient client = TenantSecurityClient.create(PROXY_DOMAIN, PROXY_API_KEY)

-const client = new TenantSecurityKMSClient(PROXY_DOMAIN, PROXY_API_KEY)
+const client = new TenantSecurityClient(PROXY_DOMAIN, PROXY_API_KEY);

-There are other constructors available that allow you to specify the random number generator or sizes of the thread pools used by the client; see the Javadocs for more information.
+In the Java SDK, there are other constructors available that allow you to specify the random number generator or sizes of the thread pools used by the client; see the Javadocs for more information.